herereadthis/timballisto/docs/do_first.md

 chmod +x dropbox_uploader.sh
 ./dropbox_uploader.sh

-# First run-through will ask for configuration
+# First run-through will ask for configuration.
+Use the access token generated from the API app.
-# Config will be stored in ~/.dropbox_uploader
+# Config will be stored at ~/.dropbox_uploader
 # Usage / Flags: -s is skip existing file, default is overwite

 # upload a file from a directory to remote dropbox